Introduction to Investment Banking

 Some of the advantages and disadvantages are given below:

-- Investment banking division with its expertise handles their client’s project most efficiently, help them in raising capital by maximizing their revenue, creating their brand value in the long run.
+- The investment banking division with its expertise handles their client’s project most efficiently, help them in raising capital by maximizing their revenue, creating their brand value in the long run.

 - It helps their client in managing large projects, by identifying the risk associated with the projects beforehand, thus saving time.